 We assist students in developing plans for financing their education through a combination of financial assistance programs (if eligible), family contributions, employer tuition reimbursement (when available) and the Chamberlain College of Nursing payment plans.

-For more detailed information regarding academic calendar year tuition and fees, download the Total Cost Calculations, effective July 2014 (PDF) or effective July 2015 (PDF).
+For more detailed information regarding academic calendar year tuition and expenses, download the Total Cost Calculations, effective July 2015 (PDF) and effective May 2016 (PDF).

 To help students pay for post-secondary education, the U.S. Department of Education offers federal financial aid programs to those who qualify.
 The first step in qualifying for federal financial assistance is completing the Free Application for Federal Student Aid (FAFSA).
 The FAFSA can be filed electronically at fafsa.ed.gov; be sure to include the Chamberlain school code (006385).